 Partnering to overcome food insecurity for cancer patients

-Our Financial Treatment Program can help families manage food-related costs so they are at a lower risk of food insecurity during treatment — and the generosity of our partners in the food sector allows us to do even more.
+Our services can help families manage food-related costs so they are at a lower risk of food insecurity during treatment — and the generosity of our partners in the food sector allows us to do even more.

 Meal kit deliveries, for example, check all the right boxes for families facing cancer during the pandemic.
 Thanks to the generosity of our partners at Splendid Spoon, we are conducting a pilot program with families in New York and Boston to deliver plant-based, ready-to-eat meals right to their door.